-Click the “Admin tools” dropdown at the top right of your company page and select ‘create a showcase page’ option.
+To create a showcase page, click the Admin tools dropdown at the top right of your company page and select the Create a showcase page option.
 You can create up to 10 free showcase pages per parent company page.

 - Use relatable words that your audience will understand.

-Find the settings page and click on “Visibility of your profile & network”.
+Find the Settings & Privacy page and click on Visibility of your profile & network.
 Now you will see the pop-up to select what others see when you’ve viewed their profile.
 Select your chosen option and save the change.

-6. Save your searches
+6. Save Your Searches

-Click on the ‘edit profile’ option.
-Then look for the pencil icon on the top corner of each section, and click on it to find the options to add media in different formats.
+To add media files, click on the Edit profile option.
+Click on the edit icon on the top corner of each section and find relevant options to add media in different formats.

-8. Record the correct pronunciation of your name
+8. Record the Correct Pronunciation of Your Name

 Ever got your name mispronounced?
 Sure, people who share a common tongue or background with you won’t falter to pronounce your name right.

-Anyone can hear the recording by tapping the speaker icon appearing next to your name once you upload the recording.
+Anyone can hear the recording by tapping the speaker icon next to your name once you upload the recording.

 To record your name:

-- Open your profile page
+- Open your profile page.

-- Click on the first edit icon
+- Click on the first edit icon.

-- Click on “Add Name Pronunciation”
+- Click on the Add Name Pronunciation option.

-- Tap on the record icon to record your name
+- Tap on the record icon to record your name.

-- Click on Apply or Retake in case you want to re-record
+- Click on Apply or Retake in case you want to re-record.

 Note: You can only add name pronunciation through Linkedin’s mobile application.

-10. Take advantage of the advanced search option
+10. Take Advantage of the Advanced Search Option

 LinkedIn’s advanced search feature provides you with a much better search experience.
 It’s the best way to identify and contact a person as a part of a targeted search.